krbcontext/python-krbcontext/docs/source/usage.rst

     with krbContext():
         pass

-This is the most simplest way.
-It uses default values.
-It gets current effective user name rather than login name, and initialize the default credential cache, ``/tmp/krb5cc_xxx``, where xxx is the current user ID returned by ``os.getuid`` method.
+This is the most simplest way, which uses default values.
+It gets current effective user name, and get ticket and store it into default credential cache.

-Specifying custom values
+You can specify specific prinicpal or cache file explicityly.

 ::